Five-year plans of the Soviet Union: Seventh plan, 1959–1965

 Unlike other planning periods, 1959 saw the announcement of a seven-year plan (семилетка, semiletka), approved by the 21st Congress of the Communist Party of the Soviet Union in 1959.
 This was merged into a seventh five-year plan in 1961, which was launched with the slogan "catch up and overtake the USA by 1970."
 The plan saw a slight shift away from heavy industry into chemicals, consumer goods, and natural resources.

 The plan also intended to establish 18 new institutes by working with the Ukrainian Academy of Sciences.

 Eighth plan, 1966–1970

 The eighth plan led to the amount of grain exported being doubled.
+Grain was planned and already was, a crucial part of the Soviet economy.
+However, the Soviets decided to take a mercantilist stance on grain, and establishing the idea that manufacturing and agriculture were both prominent forces in the Soviet economy.

 Ninth plan, 1971–1975

 About 14.5 million tonnes of grain were imported by the USSR.
 Détente and improving relations between the Soviet Union and the United States allowed for more trade.
 The plan's focus was primarily on increasing the number of consumer goods in the economy so as to improve Soviet standards of living.
 While largely failing at that objective it managed to significantly improve Soviet computer technology.